I7-Examples/When-in-Rome-2/docs/source.txt

 	move the paperwork to the drawer; move the lamp to the desk;
 	move the creature to the Office;
-	if the player wears the jacket, silently try taking off the jacket; if the player wears the fedora, silently try taking off the fedora; remove the jacket from play; remove the fedora from play; change the left hand status line to "Tuesday, July 13, 1954";
+	if the player wears the jacket, silently try taking off the jacket; if the player wears the fedora, silently try taking off the fedora; remove the jacket from play; remove the fedora from play; now the left hand status line is "Tuesday, July 13, 1954";
 	simplify the game.

 When play begins: